Dia De Los Muertos a reminder that grief looks different for every person

 She celebrates the dearly departed by adding pictures and some of their favorite items when they were living.

-“It’s a good reason to go and pick up that can of bush when you don’t even drink bush.
+“It’s a good reason to go and pick up that can of Busch when you don’t even drink Busch.
 That’s what we remember so well,” she said.

 She told us that in sharing stories and memories of those who’ve passed on, it brings a sense of closeness.